flarnrules/rust_book/chapters/3.3_functions/functions.md

 The syntax `->` tells Rust to return a value.
 I need to read this section a few more times, in conjunction with the previous section. 🧠

+Syntax `->` points to the type of value returned by the following blocks of code.

+The **return value** of the function is synonymous with the value of the final expression in the block of the body of a function.

+You can return early from a function by using the `return` keyword and specifying a value, but most functions return the *last expression* implicitly.